PrayagPanta/SQLTONLP_GENAI_APP/readme.md

 6. **Docker Compose:**
    - Add Docker Compose files to manage multi-container setups (e.g., database, application server) for easier development and deployment.

+7. **Better UI with Advanced Options:**
+    - Has minimal UI with minimal features which can further be improved upon.

 ---